Rindbee/godot-docs-l10n/classes/zh_Hant/class_editorsettings.rst

 - **Disabled** (``2``): Accessibility support is fully disabled.

-\ **Note:** Accessibility debugging tools, such as Accessibility Insights for Windows, Accessibility Inspector (macOS), or AT-SPI Browser (Linux/BSD) do not count as assistive apps.
-To test your project with these tools, use **Always Active**.
+\ **Note:** Accessibility debugging tools, such as Accessibility Insights for Windows, Accessibility Inspector (macOS), or AT-SPI Browser (Linux/BSD), do not count as assistive apps.
+To test the editor with these tools, use **Always Active**.

 .. rst-class:: classref-item-separator